mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/tutorials/index.md

 ### Pipeline Artifacts
 Input and outputs of steps, also known as artifacts, are stored in the Artifacts Store.
 These are available from the _Artifacts_ menu.
-Lineage of the pipeline artifacts are displayed in the _Lineage Explorer_ tab:
+The lineage of pipeline artifacts is displayed in the _Lineage Explorer_ tab:

 ![Pipeline artifacts](./img/pipeline-artifacts.png)

 ## Notebook Servers
 Notebook servers can be set up from the _Notebook Servers_ menu on the central dashboard.
-From there, users can choose a quick-start image for any supported deep learning framework: TensorFlow, PyTorch, and MXNet.
+From there, users can choose a quick-start image for any of the supported deep learning frameworks: TensorFlow, PyTorch, and MXNet.
 Each quick-start image comes in two flavors: CPU and GPU.
 The latter has all the drivers needed for training on GPUs included.
 Custom images can also be provided.